First of all, my last name is pronounced: SHORE-ee. The name is of Swiss origin, from the Canton of Bern, where it is spelled Schori.

 Once I had accumulated a modest portfolio of images, I began showing and selling them in exhibitions and galleries around the country.
 I had found that photography was (and continues to be) a way to share something of my experiences in nature with others and to connect with people at a deep emotional level.
 The degree to which my images do this, however, has greatly exceeded my hopes and expectations.
 In addition, they serve a purpose greater than my own sense of accomplishment: through these images, I aim to foster appreciation for and stewardship of nature.

-After completing my tenure at Carnegie Mellon University in 1999, I decided to begin a new career, in the field I most enjoy.
-To remain connected with a creative community, and to leverage the experience I had accumulated doing large-format landscape photography, I decided to become a commercial photographer, specializing in architecture and landscape architecture (to see examples of this work, click here).
-I have found the balance between "fine art" (landscape photography) and "applied art" (my commercial work) to be very satisfying; each reinforces the other.
+After completing my tenure at Carnegie Mellon University in 1999, I decided to begin a new career, in the field I most enjoy, specializing in architectural photography.
+This allows me to remain connected with a creative community and to leverage my sensitivity to design, as well as the skills and insights I employ when doing landscape photography.
+(To see examples of my architectural photography, click here.)
+I have found the balance between "fine art" (landscape photography) and "applied art" (my commercial work) to be very satisfying and effective; each reinforces the other.

 I believe that the most successful photographs are those that tell stories.
 I have also come to realize that this is extremely difficult to do well.
-With landscape photos, there may not be a dominant subject, such as a person or animal, to carry the image -- there are no eyes to focus on!
-Instead, the appeal of such an image must derive primarily from its technical and compositional qualities.
-There should be absolutely no technical or compositional flaws to detract from the image's expression, and the quality and spatial relationships of the visual elements (including light and color) should contain energy and elicit emotion.
-This is a tall order, as you surely know, if you've tried it.
-But these factors are key to creating images that attract people to study them, in the first place, and that effectively tell stories about their subjects, rather than simply being images of their subjects.
+For example, landscape photos may not have a dominant subject, such as a person, animal or building, to carry the image.
+Instead, the appeal of the image must derive primarily from its technical and compositional qualities; there should be absolutely no technical or compositional flaws to detract from the image's expression, and the quality and spatial relationships of the visual elements (including light and color) should contain energy and elicit emotion.
+These principles apply equally to my architectural photos, even though they do have a dominant subject, and they are key to creating images that entice people to study them, in the first place, and tell stories about their subjects, rather than simply being images of their subjects.
 This is an important distinction.
 I strive to tell stories about my subjects in every image.

 No photographer -- no artist, in fact -- works in a vacuum.
 While I continually study the work